karma-runner/karma/docs/plus/09-codio.md

             $ karma run
 or
-    - Select `Karma Run` from the Run menu (the 2nd from right button).
+    - Select `Karma Run` from the Run menu (the 2nd from the right button).

 and your test will execute